sebasthehooch/sui-object-model-workshop/README.md

 # Environment Setup

-Before we start, we need to set up our environment.
+Before we start, we need to set up our environment for our scripts.

 ```bash
 cd scripts && npm install